open-horizon-services/service-node-red-hello-world/README.md

 `make log` to see both the event logs and the service logs.

-`make check` to see the values in your environment variables and how they compare to the default values.
-It will also show the service definition file with those values filled in.

-`make deploy-check` to see if the properties and contstraints that you've configured match each other to potentially form an agreement.
+`make deploy-check` to see if the properties and constraints that you've configured match each other to potentially form an agreement.

 `make browse` to see if the Node-RED Editor is responding.